roopemyller/roopemyller/README.md

 ## About me!
 Hi!
-My name is Roope Myller and I'm 1st year Software Engineering student in LUT University in Lappeenranta.
+My name is Roope Myller and I'm a Software Engineering student in LUT University in Lappeenranta.
 In my free time I enjoy sports, gaming and photography.
 I'm also an active reservist of a local club.
 ### Skills
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=white)